WinterSoldier13/ytm_ai_host/README.md

 - **LLM**: WebLLM (In-Browser Llama)
 - **TTS**: Kokoro JS (In-Browser)
 - **Why**: Everything runs inside Chrome.
 No data leaves your machine, and no separate python server is needed.
 - **Requirement**: You must compile the extension with `npm run build -- --env webllm`.
+Also you might need to turn some chrome://flags to allow GPU use.

 ## Download

-You can download the compiled version (excluding WebLLM for a smaller file size) from the [Releases](https://github.com/your-repo/ai_dj_cara/releases) tab.
+You can download the compiled version (excluding WebLLM for a smaller file size) from the [Releases](https://github.com/wintersoldier13/ai_dj_cara/releases) tab.

 ## Installation & Setup